ed2c/docker_1cho/README.md

 # Codespaces
 ## GitHub Codespaces

+> [!WARNING]
+> **Important Note:** Do not upload "1cho" data files containing sensitive data to the Codespace!
+>
+> Instead, opt for the devpod solution described in the next section.

 This repository supports GitHub Codespaces, which allows you to create a cloud-based development environment directly from the repository.
 To create a Codespace, follow these steps:

 - Click on the "Code" button in the repository.